zlnew/ease-button-ui/README.md

 # Ease Button UI

-A simple yet customisable button UI for your Vue.js projects.
+A simple yet customizable button UI for your Vue.js projects.
 With Ease!

 ## Installation